controversy187/kerbalbook/README.md

 ## What if there are mistackes?
 This is hosted on GitHub, so if I make a typo or you feel like I did a poor job explaining something, feel free to open a pull request with a correction and we can chat about it and make a fix!

+If you want to support this, feel free to [buy me a coffee](buymeacoffee.com/controversy187).